Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Introduction

 The remainder of this paper is structured as follows.
 In Section~\ref{s:prelim}, we introduce some notations and background materials on set-valued, single-valued operators, Kronecker product, and solution sets of the primal and dual problem.
-In Section~\ref{s:framework}, we present our primal-dual splitting algorithm in Algorithm~\ref{algo:full} with main convergence results in Theorem~\ref{t:cvg_wco} and Theorem~\ref{t:cvg_co}.
-We discuss about the relation to existing algorithms and new algorithms in Section~\ref{s:realizations}.
-Section~\ref{s:num_exper} provides a numerical experiment on the decentralized fused lasso problem to examine the performance of the algorithm under different settings of the coefficient matrices and parameters.
+In Section~\ref{s:framework}, we present our primal-dual splitting algorithm in Algorithm~\ref{algo:full} with main convergence results in Theorem~\ref{t:cvg}.
+We discuss the relation to existing algorithms and new algorithms in Section~\ref{s:realizations}.
+Section~\ref{s:num_exper} provides a numerical experiment on the decentralized fused LASSO problem for cancer detection, examining the performance of the algorithm under different settings of the coefficient matrices and parameters.